mekanika/skematic/README.md

 > Please note that the ES5 `Object.keys()` method is not supported by IE7 & 8, so to use `Skematic` in these fossil browsers, you'll need to install [es5-shim](https://github.com/es-shims/es5-shim) (and worship Satan :metal:).

 ## API

+> Note: Generated API docs can be found in the _npm package_ under `docs/index.html`

 The API surface is small by design, with two **primary methods**: